chancesweetser/Weather-Tracker/README.md

 ## Installation and Usage ##
 This C#, JavaScript, and SQL code is run in Visual Studio, so if need make sure C# and SQL is installed.
 In when you run it, click the run button in Visual Studio, which should say "IIS Express (_Browser Here_)" next to it.

-To set up your database for this project, run this code in your SQL Terminal.
+To set up your database for this project, create a database named "SkiWeather" and run this code in your SQL Terminal.
 You will also have to update line 141 in the HomeController.cs to match the location of your database:

 USE [SkiWeather]
 GO